h-mdm/test-chrome-ext/README.md

-This directory contains an example of chrome application that uses native messaging API that allows to communicate with a native application.
+# Sample code to communicate between the web page and the native application using Chrome Native Messaging

 In order for this example to work you must first install the native messaging host from the host directory.

-To install the host:
+## To install the host:

 On Windows:
   Run install_host.bat script in the host directory.